pxscene/pxCore2/examples/pxScene2d/README.md

    The rtRemote libs will be located in pxCore/remote

-   Additional build configurations for rtRemote are
+   Additional build configurations for rtRemote are:
    ~~~~
    Build rpcSampleApp: -DBUILD_RTREMOTE_SAMPLE_APP_SHARED=ON
    Build rpcSampleApp_s: -DBUILD_RTREMOTE_SAMPLE_APP_STATIC=ON